Best Black Friday AirPods Deals

 Apple’s 3rd generation AirPods have a lot to love.
 The new design is aimed to fit better than the originals and the new look is more in line with the AirPods Pro.
 These buds have upgraded sound that will really let you make the most of your music, and their extended battery life will help you listen for the long run.
 They also support Apple’s head-tracking Spatial Audio feature with iPhones.

 Apple’s 2nd Gen AirPods are still around even with the newer generation available.
-Their advantage now is that Apple has given them an official price cut.
-You can get these stylish buds for a starting price of $129, so any Black Friday deals will just make them even more affordable.
 You’ll be able to listen to tunes, call up friends, and activate Siri with ease.
 This model also offers up to 24 hours of listening time between the buds and charging case, giving you more than enough juice for the day.

 When you need to tune out the world to tune into your favorite songs, movies, or podcasts, the AirPods Pro are the way to go.
 These premium earbuds not only come with a more stylish and minimal design but also offer solid active noise cancellation technology to let you really focus on what you’re listening to.
 The AirPods Pro are IPX4 rated against sweat and water, and their case supports wireless charging.
 And with iPhones, you’ll get spatial audio support and instant pairing.

 These aren’t your typical AirPods.
 The AirPods Max are powerful over-ear headphones built for the audiophile.
 Apple has gone all out on its design.
-They have a fantastically comfortable design with large and dense ear cushions as well as suspension headband that effectively distributes the headset’s weight.
+As we discovered in our AirPods Max review, they have a fantastically comfortable design with large and dense ear cushions as well as a suspension headband that effectively distributes the headset’s weight.
 Inside, Apple has some impressive speaker drivers that pump out some of the best sounding audio you’ll get from wireless headphones.
-That’s all complimented by truly astounding noise cancelling that can rival the best from Sony and Bose.
+That’s all complemented by truly astounding noise-canceling that can rival the best from Sony and Bose.

 TOP RETAILERS